Living Off of Interest in Retirement May Not Be a Pipe Dream Any More

 Why an Interest-Only Retirement Can Work Right Now

 The math can be compelling.
 Say you retire with $2 million and allocate it across high-yield accounts paying roughly 4%.
 That generates $80,000 a year in interest income without touching a single dollar of principal.
-Pair that with your Social Security benefits, boosted by the 2.8% COLA that took effect in January 2026, and the average retired worker is now collecting about $2,071 per month from Social Security alone.
-Delaying your claim to age 70 raises that guaranteed floor even further, giving your savings more time to compound.
+Pair that with Social Security benefits, boosted by the 2.8% COLA that took effect in January 2026, and the average retired worker is now collecting about $2,071 per month from Social Security alone.
+Delaying your claim to age 70 raises that guaranteed income floor even further, giving your savings more time to compound.

 Some Important Caveats

 An interest-only strategy is not for everyone.
-The most obvious hurdle is that you need a substantial nest egg for your cash savings to generate enough annual income.
+The most obvious hurdle is scale: you need a substantial nest egg for your cash savings to generate enough annual income.
 At a 4% rate, a $1 million portfolio produces $40,000 a year, which may fall short of many retirees’ spending needs even when combined with Social Security.

 A blended approach often makes more practical sense than going all-in on cash.
 Combining high-yield savings with a laddered CD or Treasury portfolio, a modest allocation to dividend-paying stocks, and a clear budget for discretionary spending gives you both income predictability and some participation in long-term growth.
 The interest-only retirement is less a rigid rule than a useful organizing principle: prioritize income, protect principal, and plan for the rate environment to change.